NBSutton98/COM-Documentation/docs/task1.md

 node .\filename
 ```

-<br>**12** Finally add a .gitignore file to our project, this will allow us to upload our file to github.
-Your page should look something like this<br>
+<br>**12** Finally add a .gitignore file to our project, this will allow us to upload our file to github<br>
 !!! success "Success"

+    Your page should look like this:
     ![gitIgnore](./Task1/gitIgnore.png)